hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 * <b>Improve Naive Bayes Model</b>
  * If test data set has zero frequency issue, apply smoothing techniques “Laplace Correction” to predict the class of test data set.
  * Remove correlated features, as the highly correlated features are voted twice in the model and it can lead to over inflating importance.
- * Naive Bayes classifiers has limited options for parameter tuning like alpha=1 for smoothing, fit_prior=[True|False] to learn class prior probabilities or not and some other options (look at detail here).
+ * Naive Bayes classifiers has limited options for parameter tuning like alpha=1 for smoothing, fit_prior=[True|False] to learn class prior probabilities or not and some other options.
 I would recommend to focus on your pre-processing of data and the feature selection.
- * You might think to apply some classifier combination technique like ensembling, bagging and boosting but these methods would not help.
-Actually, “ensembling, boosting, bagging” won’t help since their purpose is to reduce variance.
-Naive Bayes has no variance to minimize.
+ * You might think to apply some classifier combination technique like ensembling, bagging and boosting <b>but these methods would not help</b>.
+Actually, “ensembling, boosting, bagging” won’t help <b>since their purpose is to reduce variance.
+Naive Bayes has no variance to minimize</b>.
 * <b> Majorly Used Scenarios</b>
  * <b>Real time Prediction</b>: Naive Bayes is an eager learning classifier and it is sure fast.
 Thus, it could be used for making predictions in real time.
  * <b>Multi class Prediction</b>: This algorithm is also well known for multi class prediction feature.
 Here we can predict the probability of multiple classes of target variable.